 If your dog thinks an animal is near your home, they may gaze out the window, barking into the distance at an unknown sight.
 It may look like they are barking at nothing, but they are actually warning the unknown critter to stay away from their territory.

 Dogs are unable to distinguish the cause of certain sounds.
-While we may immediately tie a sudden boom of thunder to a passing storm, our pups are unable to come to this conclusion.
+While we may immediately tie a sudden boom of thunder to a passing storm, our pups cannot come to this conclusion.
 Any new sound can be daunting to our canine friends, causing them to bark.

 New sounds can seem quite strange to our canine friends, causing them to bark and bark until the sound disappears.
 If we cannot hear their current trigger, it may seem like they are barking at nothing.